wagtail/outreachy/2023/Nishant Nayan/README.md

 ## Research

 [Wagtail Setup](https://docs.wagtail.org/en/stable/index.html) - I followed this documentation closely to set up Wagtail CMS in my local developer environment and explore the Admin UI.

 [Wagtail website](https://wagtail.org/) - I explored this website and followed all the links within to observe the features Wagtail offers to its clients.
 It also helped me in resolving the [issue](https://github.com/wagtail/wagtail.org/issues/351) by raising [Pull Request](https://github.com/wagtail/wagtail.org/pull/422) in Wagtail.org [Github](https://github.com/wagtail/wagtail.org).

 [Understanding accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility) - I have been following this documentation on accessibility to understand better the application of it and how accessibility can be implemented efficiently for Wagtail borne websites.

+## My Blogs

+[Never Stop Learning](https://medium.com/@nishantn31/never-stop-learning-994e94825b91) - This is my first ever blog!
+It tells about my recent new learnings and how I'm finding it resourceful.
+Please leave your valuable feedback.

 ## Tasks